-The Compliance Office distributes the Code of Ethics and Business Conduct to third party agents and contractors who act for, or on behalf of, the Company and vendors who conduct significant business with the Company.
+The Compliance Office distributes the Code of Ethics and Business Conduct to third party agents and contractors who act for, or on behalf of, the Company.
 The Compliance Office shall inform all such parties of the Company's requirement of strict adherence to the Code of Ethics and Business Conduct.
+The Compliance Office also distributes the Code of Ethics and Business Conduct to vendors who conduct significant business for the Company in order to provide a description of our values and expectations.
 If you have any concerns about a vendor's business practices or results, notify the Compliance Office or call the Compliance Help Line.